cderenburger/wa211-vl-search-plugin/README.md

 #### Changed
  * Updated code to reflect the new resourcehouse.info/win211 domain
- * Removed Minnesota Loactions from autocomplete
+ * Removed Minnesota Locations from autocomplete

 ### [0.3] - 2016-05-28
 #### Added